ErVuL/arlpy/README.md

 # ARL Python Tools modified

-A custom version of arlpy with some more tools and propagation models.
+A custom version of arlpy (for Linux based OS) with some more tools and propagation models from OALIB.
 It uses matplotlib instead of bokeh.
 This work is a week-end project, it may contains some errors, bugs and mising functionnalities.
 Fork from : https://github.com/org-arl/arlpy/

 ## Usage